Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 In these few lines, we transformed our text documents into TF-IDF vectors, and trained a logistic regression classifier.

-The previous case was the simplest scenario, we only used one *data transformation* step, but what if we want to add another transformation step? for example, given that the feature vectors have a high dimensionality (The Curse of Dimensionality), we can use a *dimensionality reduction* algorithm, such as SVD (Singular value decomposition) to reduce the dimension of the TF-IDF vectors, then the code would look like the following:
+The previous case was the simplest scenario of creating a classifier, we only used one *data transformation* step (the TF-IDF vectorization), but what if we want to add another transformation step? in our previous setting we stated that the TF-IDF vectors should have 10,000 features (argument `max_features=10000`), dealing with such high-dimensional vectors is common issue in machine learning known as [The Curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) which could make the training process much harder and take longer time.

+One way to tackle this problem is the use of [Dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction), we can use a *dimensionality reduction* algorithm, such as SVD (Singular value decomposition) to reduce the dimension of the TF-IDF vectors:

 ```python
 # TF-IDF vectorizer, with preprocessing steps from NLTK